Xenon arc lamp: Pure xenon

 In a pure xenon lamp, the majority of the light is generated within a tiny, pinpoint-sized cloud of plasma situated where the electron stream leaves the face of the cathode.
 The light generation volume is cone-shaped, and the luminous intensity falls off exponentially moving from cathode to anode.
 Electrons passing through the plasma cloud strike the anode, causing it to heat.
 As a result, the anode in a xenon short-arc lamp either has to be much larger than the cathode or be water-cooled, to dissipate the heat.
 The output of a pure xenon short-arc lamp offers fairly continuous spectral power distribution with a color temperature of about 6200K and color rendering index close to 100.
-However, even in a high pressure lamp there are some very strong emission lines in the near infrared, roughly in the region from 850–900 nm.
+However, even in a high pressure lamp there are some very strong emission lines in the near infrared, roughly in the region from 850 to 900 nm.
 This spectral region can contain about 10% of the total emitted light.
 Light intensity ranges from 20,000 to 500,000 cd/cm2.
 An example is the "XBO lamp", which is an OSRAM trade name for a pure xenon short-arc lamp.

-For some applications such as endoscopy and dental technology light guide systems are included.
+For some applications, such as endoscopy and dental technology, light guide systems are included.